lugensa/gocept.selenium/README.rst

 gocept.selenium
 ===============

-gocept.selenium provides an API for the `Selenium remote control`_ that is suited for writing tests and integrates this with your test suite for any WSGI, Plone or Grok application.
+gocept.selenium provides an API for `Selenium`_ that is suited for writing tests and integrates this with your test suite for any WSGI, Plone or Grok application.